Home

 Playwriting:

-Students in the fiction concentration must complete 9 credits in three courses, and students in the poetry and playwriting concentrations must complete 12 credits in four courses chosen from the 700-level courses in literature in the English Department (including courses in comparative literature).
+Students in all concentrations must additionally complete 12 credits in four courses chosen from the 7000-level courses in the English Department (including courses in comparative literature).

-Students may substitute for no more than two such courses any two 700-level courses from the Departments of Art, History, Modern Languages and Literatures, Philosophy, Speech, Television and Radio, or Theater, or the Conservatory of Music.
+Students may substitute for no more than two such courses any two 7000-level courses from the departments of Art, History, Modern Languages and Literatures, Philosophy, Speech, Television, Radio and Emerging Media, or Theater, or the Conservatory of Music, or another department with the approval of the deputy chairperson for graduate studies (these courses may also be taken through e-permits at other CUNY branches, including the Graduate Center, or through individual or small group tutorials).
 Students may substitute one writing workshop or tutorial outside of their major writing concentration for one literature course.

 Permission to register for any of these substitute courses may be required from the graduate deputy chairperson of the appropriate department.